jianxunbak/Assignment-4.1/README.md

 ## Lesson Objectives

-Learners will understand:
-- Insert the knowledge to be acquired

-Learners will be able to:
+By the end of the lesson, learners will be able to:
-- Insert the skillset to be acquired
+- Explain what DevOps is and what problem is it solving.
+- Explain what CI / CD are.
+- Name a few technological tools that are used in the CICD Pipeline.
+- Explain what Semantic Versioning is

 ## Lesson Plan